 In fact, I would say that re-entry is simply just how each person deals with accepting how much times have changed.
 How much you’ve changed!
 Thinking about my study abroad experience from a career perspective has allowed me to communicate my time in a way that tells friends and employers that my study abroad experience was more than just a vacation.

-Will Logsdon is a student at North Central College and studied abroad with IFSA at Shanghai University of Finance and Economics in China in Spring 2016.
+Will Logsdon is a student at North Central College.
+He studied abroad on the IFSA Study in Shanghai: International Business program in Spring 2016.